abdelrahmanhosny/abdelrahmanhosny.github.io/teaching/computer-architecture-and-os.md

 </div>

 ## Monitor Your Grades
-Keep an eye on your grades (the 10 points mentioned in the rules). link will be available soon !
+Keep an eye on your grades (the 10 points mentioned in the rules).
+Click on [this link](http://bit.ly/FCI-IS)

 ## Reach me out
 Get a reply within 24 hours by emailing me at [abdelrahman@aun.edu.eg](mailto:abdelrahman@aun.edu.eg)